christen-reinhart/24SU-COP-1000/Assignment-3-3/Pseudocode-3-3.md

 # MIN_DAY = 1
 # MAX_DAY = 31

-# Variable to determine if the date is valid
+# variable to determine if the date is valid
 # set validDate to True

-# Get the year, month, and day from the user
+# get the year, month, and day from the user
 # try:
 # year = convert input("Enter year: ") to integer
 # month = convert input("Enter month (1-12): ") to integer